Aegisub/aegisite/source/docs/3.0/Automation/Lua/Subtitle_file_interface.html.md

 subtitle object.
 It cannot change spontaneously during the execution of a script.

+Note that this is not a constant-time lookup, but lua does cache the value if used in `for i = 1, #subs`.

 **`num_lines`** (`number`)
 : Number of lines in the subtitle file.